 The following is a checklist of documents required by most higher education institutions for a successful application to a German university, but this list should by no means be seen as THE guide for ALL universities!
-Please check with the respective universities for more information!
+Please always check with the International Admission department of the respective universities, as procedures differ from institution to institution!

 |School Graduation Certificate/ Polytechnic graduation certificate||The SGC is compulsory for all applicants with an ‘A’ level cert – please remember to submit all 8-10 pages of your SGC or your application will be rejected (especially important for IP students)!The polytechnic graduation certificate should contain your grades and the full transcript of records for polytechnic graduates.
 Please refer to the following website for more information on the accreditation of the A levels and Diplomas.|